-- The size maybe small but the resolution is very high of these small display screens.
-So, have good amount of details in areas which you want to show.
+- The size may be small but the resolution is very high of these small display screens.
+So, have a good amount of details in areas which you want to show.
 Use sharpening on all your images (as a final step in your workflow before saving the photograph).
 Here is the correct way to do it – Sharpening.

-- I hope that I don’t end up being labelled as a hypocrite for this – Go a little overboard with post-processing, ready to use filters etc, if you want to earn more and more likes.
+- I hope that I don’t end up being labeled as a hypocrite for this – Go a little overboard with post-processing, ready to use filters, etc, if you want to earn more and more likes.
 (To all my readers, this is probably the only place where I say this).
 This is one of the main reasons which ends up spoiling the photography skills of the user.
 I prefer to stick with not too much ‘edited’ images for most of my uploads.

 - Hashtag (ah.. that word again) as per the viewers you want to reach out to.
 In the screenshot on top of this article, I have hashtagged the state and their tourism as well, in the hope that people interested in that aspect will also see my upload.